 Day Trading Terminology: Account Types

-Prop Firm Accounts: Prop firms originally were regulated trading firms.
+Proprietary Firm Accounts: (see complete defintion) Proprietary trading firms originally were regulated trading firms.
 These firms will hire traders, require them to get licensed to trade (Series 6,7,63,65,66, etc), and allow them to trade with the firms own money.
 These firms may require traders to deposit up to $10k of their own money, but once they have passed their license, they can get 10x leverage or more.
 Some of the best traders could have 10mil or more in cash available to trade.

 CFD Accounts: A Contract-For-Difference account is illegal in the United States.
 These are offered by international brokers and for non-US residents.
 When you buy a CFD, you aren’t actually buying shares of a stock.
 You are buying a contract to buy x number of shares of a stock.
 You can then sell back the contract as the price goes up.
 Instead of buying actual shares, you buy contracts to buy shares.
 The advantage is that in theory you could buy a contract to buy 1mil shares, even if there were only 100k shares available to buy at that price at the time.

 Retirement Accounts: Trading a 401k or an IRA account is fairly common.
 This is often where traders have already amassed a reasonable amount of capital.
 Many firms will allow you to trade a retirement account but there are some restrictions.

 ◦2.
 No Leverage

 ◦3.
 Margin is only for trades to settle immediately, not for trading borrowed $

 ◦4.
 You cannot access the profits until retirement age, without penalty.

 ◦5.
 Growth is tax free, which is huge advantage.